iWinston/typeorm-plus/docs/select-query-builder.md

 ## Streaming result data

-You can use `stream` method which returns you stream.
+You can use `stream` which returns you stream.
-Streaming returns you raw data, you must handle entities transformation manually:
+Streaming returns you raw data and you must handle entities transformation manually:

 ```typescript
 const stream = await getRepository(User)